lh3/asub/README.md

 For now, `asub` only has limited support of Grid Engine.
 I used to have a better version for SGE, but have lost it.
 Contribution welcomed!

+#### Does asub support SLURM?

+Yes, but not as well supported as LSF.

 #### How does asub work?

 `asub` has two modes: submission mode and laucher mode.
 Endusers only need to